KAJdev/x/README.md

 # x

-Force a language model type your bash commands for you
+Force a language model to type your bash commands for you

 - considers your current shell, OS, and environment</sub>
 - always shows confirmation before executing commands